Background pattern

 Warnings and precautions

-Consult your doctor before starting this medication if you have:
+Consult your doctor before starting to take this medicine if you suffer from:

-• High blood sugar levels (characterized by symptoms such as excessive thirst, increased urine production, increased appetite, and feeling weak) or a family history of diabetes.
+• High blood sugar levels (characterized by symptoms such as excessive thirst, increased urine production, increased appetite, and feeling of weakness) or a family history of diabetes.

 • Seizures.